Hospitality Social Media Marketing: Key Takeaways

 - Follower growth tied to campaigns or promotions

-By regularly reviewing these numbers, hotels can fine-tune their social media marketing in hospitality and focus spend where it delivers the most direct bookings.
+By regularly reviewing these numbers, hotels can fine-tune their social media marketing in hospitality and focus spending where it delivers the most direct bookings.

 These strategic tips can help hotels elevate their presence and drive meaningful bookings across platforms:

-- Partner with micro-influencers in your destination niche: Smaller creators often yield higher engagement rates and stronger trust with local or experience-specific audiences.
+- Partner with micro-influencers in your destination niche: Smaller creators (typically those with less than 100,000 followers) often yield higher engagement rates and stronger trust with local or experience-specific audiences.
+In fact, about 57% of marketers saying they get often better results with micro-influencers versus macro-influencers.

 - Launch hashtag campaigns to increase UGC: Encourage guests to share their experiences using branded hashtags which boosts organic reach and provides reusable content.